HEK-Lipton/ONS-Clustering/README.md

 In this respostory there are two files :

-1. Offline Data Pre-processing
+1. Data Pre-processing
 2. Flask

-Offline Data Pre-processing contains the python script which pre-processed each individual 2021 ONS census data catergory and converted it into a .csv file that is stored on the website
+Data Pre-processing contains the python script which pre-processed each individual 2021 ONS census data catergory and converted it into a .csv file that is stored on the website.
+To run it open the file and run the code.ipynb file.
+This will produce two files main_df.csv and main_df_no_norm.csv.

 Flask contains the python web application, which takes the pre-processed data and runs multiple clustering algorithms on it.
 After finding the best results the cluster results, map and relevant statistics are shown to the user.